19hours/sg-statutes/Acts/Income Tax Act.md

 (zk) any prepayment fee, redemption premium or break cost from debt securities derived from Singapore on or after 15th February 2007 by any individual, except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession;

-(zl) such other income directly attributable to debt securities as may be prescribed by regulations derived from Singapore on or after a prescribed date by any individual, except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession; and
+(zl) such other income directly attributable to debt securities as may be prescribed by regulations derived from Singapore on or after a prescribed date by any individual, except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession;

+[27/2009 wef 29/12/2009]

 (zm) the income of any charity registered or exempt from registration under the Charities Act (Cap.
-37).
+37); and

 [27/2009 wef 29/12/2009]

+(zn) any Government cash grant payable to an employer in 2009 under the Jobs Credit Scheme.

+[27/2009 wef 29/12/2009]

+[29/2010 wef 22/11/2010]

 (2) Subsection (1)(a) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to any interest derived from any qualifying debt securities issued during the period from 10th May 1999 to 31st December 2013 where 50% or more of the issue of those securities is beneficially held or funded, directly or indirectly, at any time during the life of the issue by related parties of the issuer of those securities and where such interest is derived by —